Barclay James Harvest Memorabilia

 The badges produced to promote Barclay James Harvest show that even they have not been immune to the vagaries of fashion.
 Here we take a look at some examples of the merchandisers’ art, from the tasteful to the tacky.

-We’ve been able to track down badges sold on BJH tours from around 1972 to 1987, from which point the items sold at the back of concert halls tended to be limited to T-shirts and sundry items of clothing – the fashion police will cast a jaundiced eye over a selection of these in a later article.
+We’'ve been able to track down badges sold on BJH tours from around 1972 onwards, although in the 1990s the items sold at the back of concert halls tended to be limited to T-shirts and sundry items of clothing – the fashion police will cast a jaundiced eye over a selection of these in a later article.
 The first badges follow the same pattern, being large and circular, with designs taken from details of the appropriate album artwork.

 Six early BJH badges

-By the beginning of the eighties, the manufacturers have evidently realised that size isn’t everything, and the 1980 Eyes Of The Universe tour badge is perhaps the most pleasing of all the designs produced for BJH – discreet and very tasteful, in enamel with a blue butterfly on a silver field and the band’s name in a ring around it.
+By the beginning of the eighties, the manufacturers have evidently realised that size isn’t everything, and for the 1980 Eyes Of The Universe tour there were two variants – a small, discreet and very tasteful version, in enamel with a blue butterfly on a silver field and the band’s name in a ring around it, and a larger, standard tin badge with the same design.

-1981’s Turn Of The Tide badge reverted to a more conventional style, whilst for the 1982 European Tour fans had the choice of two on which to spend their hard-earned Francs and Marks.
-One featured, for the first and last time, a picture of the band members on a round tin badge, whilst the other was a rectangular blue badge harking back to the perennial favourite “winged woman” artwork.
+A large blue and yellow enamel badge was produced for promotional purposes in the early eighties, but the exact date is unknown.
+The 1981 Turn Of The Tide tour offered two badges - a rather delicate cut-out filigree butterfly, or a more conventional round tin badge based on the album artowrk, whilst for the 1982 European Tour fans had the choice of three on which to spend their hard-earned Francs and Marks.
+One was a 1982-dated version of the round Turn Of The Tide design from the previous tour, the second featured, for the first and last time, a picture of the band members on a round tin badge, whilst the final one was a rectangular blue badge harking back to the perennial favourite “winged woman” artwork.

 A rectangular oblong badge was produced in 1982 to promote the release of the Berlin album: